department-of-veterans-affairs/va.gov-team/products/caregivers/research/discovery-aug-2019/caregiver-conversation-guide.md

 ## Questions: Caregivers receiving VA benefits

 - Can you tell me a little bit about how you became a caregiver and the Veteran you currently help?
+   - Which medical center does the Veteran you currently help receive care at?

-- What are some of the biggest challenges that you and your Veteran face?
+- What are some of the biggest challenges that you and the Veteran you care for face?

 - Can you think of a time when you recently interacted with the VA?
    - Can you tell me about that experience?
    - How did you feel about the interaction?

 - How did you find out about VA benefits for caregivers?
+   - What resources from the VA did you use?
+   - Have you visited the Family Caregiver Benefits page on VA.gov?

 - How did you know that you were eligible?